Remember The Dukes of Hazzard? There really is a Hazard, Kentucky (one z only, thank you), and I spent the best year of my professional life there.

 In Hazard, I met the warmest, most generous people I have ever known.
 If you do not greet complete strangers as you pass on the street, you are considered rude.
 Family is unbelievably important.
 The waitress at the local coffee shop supported herself, her mother, and a retarded sister by working two jobs.
 I don’t know if there are old people’s homes in Southeastern Kentucky; I never saw one.
 Elders are valued members of the family, and Appalachian people make great sacrifices to care for them to the end of their lives.

 The man who installed computer cables throughout the hospital summarized it for me when he told me,”I left the mountains and worked construction in Florida when I was younger.
 I was making good money, but I didn’t know anyone.
 One day I asked myself what I was doing there, threw my tools into the car, and drove back to Hazard.
-I lived my first winter in a log cabin with a leaky roof, and I cooked on an old stove I found, with coal I picked up on the roadside.
+I lived my first winter in one of the many log cabins for sale, though I had to work with a leaky roof, and I cooked on an old stove I found, with coal I picked up on the roadside.
 I didn’t have any money, but my aunt took me in and kept me fed.
 Now I got me a little piece of land.
-It’s mostly mountainside, but it’s mine.
-If you ain’t got a piece of land, you’re nobody.
+It’s mostly mountainside, but it’s mine, and if I ever wanted to work on it I could get a home loan (like this one: https://reali.com/get-a-loan/) to fund renovations.
+The truth is if you ain’t got a piece of land, you’re nobody.
 If I get in trouble, I know someone in my family will take me in and feed me.
 I got a nice little house, water from the spring, and my family’s here.
 What more do you need?”

 I thought about how many times I’d wished for a newer car or worried about my bank account.
 I don’t believe I will ever think about those things in the same way again.
 I learned more from the people of Appalachia than I could ever teach.